techascent/tech.datatype/docs/cheatsheet.md

 ## Copy

+Heavily optimized copying for bulk transfers.
+Use this also for completing lazy operations.

 ```clojure
 user> (dtype/copy! (vec (range 10)) (float-array 10))
 [0.0, 1.0, 2.0, 3.0, 4.0, 5.0, 6.0, 7.0, 8.0, 9.0]